raotnameh/SSD-single-shot-detector/README.md

 Given a grocery store shelf image, detect all products present in the shelf image (detection only at product or no-product level) with only **one anchor box per feature-map cell**.

 ## Dataset:
-* The [dataset](https://github.com/gulvarol/grocerydataset) to be used for training/testing is the Grocery dataset.
+* The [dataset](https://github.com/gulvarol/grocerydataset) used for training/testing is the Grocery dataset.
 Link to the dataset: https://github.com/gulvarol/grocerydataset
 * Please use the following [link](https://storage.googleapis.com/open_source_datasets/ShelfImages.tar.gz) to download ShelfImages.tar.gz(contains train and test splits) and replace GroceryDataset_part1/ShelfImages with this. https://storage.googleapis.com/open_source_datasets/ShelfImages.tar.gz